Larry Miles Dinger: Diplomatic career

 In his early career, Dinger served as Special Assistant to the Assistant Secretary of State for East Asian and Pacific Affairs (1995–96), political officer at Embassy Canberra (1992–95), Indonesia Desk Officer (1990–92), political officer at Embassy Jakarta (1987–1990), Staff Assistant in the EAP Bureau (1985–86), and consular/narcotics affairs officer at Embassy Mexico City (1983–85).

-Dinger was Deputy Chief of Mission at Embassy Suva, Fiji (1996-99); was at the National War College in Washington, D.C.
-(1999-2000), and was Deputy Chief of Mission at Embassy Kathmandu, Nepal (2000-2001).
+Dinger was Deputy Chief of Mission at Embassy Suva, Fiji (1996–99); was at the National War College in Washington, D.C.
+(1999–2000), and was Deputy Chief of Mission at Embassy Kathmandu, Nepal (2000–2001).

-He was U.S. ambassador to the Federated States of Micronesia (2001-2004) during final negotiations of the 2nd Compact of Free Association.
+He was U.S. ambassador to the Federated States of Micronesia (2001–2004) during final negotiations of the 2nd Compact of Free Association.
 From August 2004 to June 2005, he was the State Department's Senior Advisor to the Naval War College in Newport, Rhode Island.
 His duties included mentoring the Foreign Service officers studying at the Naval War College, teaching a course on "strategy," and serving as liaison on political/military issues between Naval War College personnel and the State Department.

 Dinger was U.S. Ambassador to the Republic of the Fiji Islands, the Republic of Kiribati, the Republic of Nauru, the Kingdom of Tonga, and Tuvalu from July 2005 to July 2008.

-While serving as Chief of Mission at Embassy Rangoon, Burma, from 2008-2011, Dinger oversaw the beginning of a new diplomatic relationship as Burmese politics began to thaw, including with the release of Aung San Suu Kyi from house arrest.
+While serving as Chief of Mission at Embassy Rangoon, Burma, from 2008 to 2011, Dinger oversaw the beginning of a new diplomatic relationship as Burmese politics began to thaw, including with the release of Aung San Suu Kyi from house arrest.

-After retirement from the Foreign Service in 2011, Dinger worked from 2012-13 as leader of an inspection team in the State Department Office of the Inspector General.
+After retirement from the Foreign Service in 2011, Dinger worked from 2012 to 2013 as leader of an inspection team in the State Department Office of the Inspector General.
 Subsequently, since 2013, he has been the East Asia and Pacific Bureau's Senior Advisor at the U.S. Mission to the United Nations each autumn.
 He also served as acting Ambassador to ASEAN in Jakarta for four months in 2014 and as acting DCM at U.S. Embassy Bangkok for three months in 2016.

 Larry Dinger and his brother, John, are the first career Foreign Service Officer siblings to become ambassadors.
 Larry became ambassador to the Federated States of Micronesia in December 2001 when his brother John was ambassador to Mongolia.